-WebSphere Development Studio Client (WDSC) offers a variety of tools to help developers easily debug applications in many environments:
+WebSphere Development Studio Client (WDSC) offers a variety of tools to help developers easily debug applications

 - iSeries host applications, including ILE, OPM and Java programs.